Automated processes such as digital transformation yield benefits, but which ones will have the greatest impact and the widest reach?

 Automate Accounts Payable first?

 Business leaders have heard the reports from peers who have already made the leap—and they are impressed.
 Success stories include reduced costs, streamlined operations, fewer hours spent on the phone with vendors, and happier employees.
-That is why, in its 2020 survey, Ardent Partners found that 55% of the AP and Peer-to-Peer leaders surveyed believed digital transformation of the AP process is exceptionally or very valuable.
+That is why, in its 2020 survey, Ardent Partners found that 55% of the AP and Peer-to-Peer leaders surveyed believed digital transformation of the Accounts Payable process is exceptionally or very valuable.

 According to the study, top-performing companies that automated the AP process achieved six times lower invoice processing costs.
 And while lowering costs is a major goal of AP automation, it has even more to offer in the form of actionable insights.
 With automation, best-in-class companies in the survey were also 1.6 times more likely to use AP-related data and intelligence to inform enterprise cash flow analysis and two times as likely to leverage data and intelligence to improve stakeholder collaboration.